 A study in 2006 showed that women with facial hair certainly care!
-Women spent over an hour a week thinking about it, with over two thirds reporting they continually checking in mirrors or by touch.
+Women spent over an hour a week thinking about it, with over two-thirds reporting they continually checking in mirrors or by touch.

 The cause of this hair is actually the same as some other forms of hair on our bodies.
 Hairs are triggered to grow by a natural hormone produced inside our body called androgen.
-The levels of androgen affects how much hair is produced, and typically the more androgen you have, the more hair you might see.
+The levels of androgen affect how much hair is produced, and typically the more androgen you have, the more hair you might see.
 There is also a potential link with age, with the older you are seeing a rise in androgen levels.

 So what can we do?

 Below we list out the top 3 ways we know of to help manage upper lip hair, going from mild to more visible hair.

 Option 1: Cream bleach or hair removal cream

 Do let us know your experience, and recommendations, in the comments below.